 Actinic prurigo may affect people of all skin types but more commonly occurs in people of Latin American and American Indian descent with darker skin types.
-Hence it is common in Mexico and Central and South America.
+Hence it is common in Mexico and Central and South America, where it often affects people who live at high altitude.
 It rarely affects people in Europe and Asia.

 It can affect people of all ages.
 Oe third of patients are children, in many cases it first occurs in childhood before puberty.
 When the condition appears during childhood both males and females are equally affected.
 However, in adult-onset actinic prurigo, women are two times more frequently affected than men.

 What are the clinical features of actinic prurigo?

 Actinic prurigo is characterised by an intensely itchy rash.
 The rash consists of an eruption of small, red and inflamed bumps (papules), thickened patches (plaques) and (lumps) nodules that are frequently scratched.
 The rash usually appears hours or days following sun exposure.
 Chronic scratching, ulcers, weeping, crusting and scaling are found in 60-70% of patients.
 It may look very like atopic dermatitis (eczema), but is more severe on sun-exposed sites.
 Areas affected include:

 - Sun-exposed areas of the face such as the cheeks, nose, forehead, chin and earlobes.
 V of the neck and chest, upper sides of the arms and hands.